DraftKings Promo Code: Instant $150 Bonus to Bet on Bowl Season

 - Wager $5 or more on any college football bowl game

-You can bet on bowl season in a variety of fun and creative ways at DraftKings.
+There are many fun and unique ways for you to bet on your favorite college football teams and players at DraftKings.

+You could keep it simple and bet on a team to win or cover the spread.
+Or you could bet on the total projected points, anytime touchdown scorers, individual player props and much more.

 Once you’ve logged in, click on ‘College Football’ to see odds on all of the upcoming bowl games.
-When you find one you want to wager on, click on it to see each associated betting line.
+When you find a game you want to wager on, click on it to explore all of your betting options.

-You could keep it simple and bet on a team to win or cover the spread.
-Or you could bet on the total points, scoring props, alternate spreads, same-game parlays and more.

-Just remember to make sure that first bet is for at least $5!
+And don’t forget to put at least $5 on that first bet!

 Why Bet at DraftKings?

-DraftKings is one of the most popular sportsbooks in the nation and you’re about to find out why so many people enjoy it.
+DraftKings is one of the most popular sportsbooks in the nation for plenty of good reasons.

-You’ll have access to up-to-the-minute odds on all of your favorite games in all of the sporting action going on right now from the NFL and College Football to the NBA, NHL and much more.
+You’ll have easy access to up-to-the-minute odds on games big and small in all of your favorite sports, along with odds boosts and other opportunities for bonus bets.

-And there’s more fun surprises waiting for you, too, like odds boosts and future chances to win bonus bets.
+This is one of the BEST weekends of college football all season, and you can cash in on it.
+Sign up with DraftKings today!

 Game odds refresh periodically and are subject to change.